 Buying aquarium fish on the same day –

 On the first day, a newly built aquarium is not ready for fish.
 A new aquarium set up will operate for a minimum of 2 to 3 days before the introduction of the first fish.

 Too many fish are added to a new aquarium –

 A new aquarium is a clean biological slate.
 There is no establishment of the microbes that filter water and maintain equilibrium in the aquarium and a sudden abundance of fish waste can cause toxic levels of ammonia and nitrite to rise to dangerous and even lethal levels.
-It can also lead to a cycling cycle which is longer than average.
+It can also lead to a cycle which is longer than average.

 It’s difficult to know whether there are issues with ammonia or nitrite, or if adding fish to your new aquarium without testing water is safe.
 Many existing fish respond to gradually rising levels of ammonia and nitrite, and may not show signs of discomfort until it is too late.
 New acquisitions can be highly stressed if introduced to a high-level aquarium because they don’t have time to adapt.
 There is no ‘safe’ magic time interval to add new fish, and you can’t see either ammonia or nitrite in water.
 The only way to know if the water in your aquarium is safe is to try.

 You want to buy any fish that you see when you’re new to fishkeeping.
 But there’s a limit on how many fish a beginner aquarium can accommodate, no matter how large it is or how powerful the filter is.
 Once they are purchased, many fish grow larger and some fish are territorial and become aggressive when crowded with other fish.
 Just end on the side of getting less fish in your aquarium instead of too many.